Quasimaps to moduli spaces of sheaves: Algebraicity and properness

-\begin{cor} A moduli space $Q^{\epsilon}_{g,N}(M,\beta)$ is quasi-compact. \end{cor} \textit{Proof.} The restriction of a stable quasimap to an unstable component (a rational bridge or a rational tail) must be non-constant by stability and it must pair positively with $\CL_{\beta}$ by Proposition \ref{positive}.
+factors through a substack of finite type. \end{lemma} \textit{Proof.} The restriction of a stable quasimap to an unstable component (a rational bridge or a rational tail) must be non-constant by stability and it must pair positively with $\CL_{\beta}$ by Proposition \ref{positive}.
 Therefore the number of unstable components of the domain curve of a stable quasimap is bounded in terms of $\beta$.
-Hence the projection $Q^{\epsilon}_{g,N}(M,\beta) \rightarrow \FM_{g,N}$ factors through a substack of finite type.
-By Lemma \ref{betac}, the projection is quasi-compact, therefore $Q^{\epsilon}_{g,N}(M,\beta)$ is quasi-compact.
+Hence the projection $Q^{\epsilon}_{g,N}(M(\mathbf{v}),\beta) \rightarrow \FM_{g,N}$ factors through a substack of finite type.

 \\